mtoegel/CEX.IO-Python-Reinvestment/README.md

  - You'll need to purchase an initial deposite of BTC to get started, 1 GHS worth is the recommended minimum.
 You can easily purchase BTC at [coinbase.com](https://www.coinbase.com/?r=52ffb9c2ddc4e74ba40000de&utm_campaign=user-referral&src=referral-link).
 	 - If you join through the above link and buy or sell $100 worth of BTC, you'll get $5 worth of BTC free.
  - Once you purchase your initial deposit you can send it to your BTC address on cex.io.
 (It'll take a little while to confirm)
- - When it is confirmed you either may trade for your initial GHS or start the program which should make the first reinvestment.
+ - When it is confirmed you either may trade for your initial GHS or start the program which should make the first investment.
- - Afterwards, your GHS should mine BTC which the program will then reinvest automatically.
+ - Afterwards, your GHS should mine BTC, which the program will then reinvest automatically.
 (BTC generation varies based on your GHS)